Yōhei Sasakawa

-As chairman of The Nippon Foundation, Japan's largest charitable foundation, he guides public-interest activities in modern Japan.
-Sasakawa received his degree from Meiji University’s School of Political Science and Economics.
-Sasakawa's father was businessman, politician, and philanthropist Ryōichi Sasakawa.
+Yōhei Sasakawa (笹川 陽平, Sasakawa Yōhei) is a japanese businessman and diplomat.

+He's the World Health Organization Goodwill Ambassador for Leprosy Elimination.
+He was chairman of the Nippon Foundation, Japan's largest charitable foundation, from 2005 to 2025.

+His father was the controversial businessman and politician Ryōichi Sasakawa.

 Overview of activities

-After serving as chairman of the Japan Motorboat Racing Association, and as a director of the Japan Foundation for Shipbuilding Advancement (now the Ocean Policy Research Foundation), Yohei Sasakawa was named president of the Nippon Foundation in 1989.
+After serving as chairman of the Japan Motorboat Racing Association, and as a director of the Japan Foundation for Shipbuilding Advancement (now the Ocean Policy Research Foundation), Yohei Sasakawa was named president of the Foundation in 1989.
 In July 2005, he was appointed chairman, following the retirement of Ayako Sono, the previous chair.

-Known as a social entrepreneur with insight into a wide range of issues, Sasakawa is internationally recognized for his proactive planning and leadership on a global scale.
-Key projects include:
+In July 2025, Takeju Ogata took over as director of the foundation.